Bhavarlal Jain: Works

 Inspired by a quote, "Agriculture: a profession with future", Jain added dealerships for tractors, sprinkler systems, PVC pipes, and other farm equipment.
 To broaden the business base, he also added agencies for farm inputs such as fertilizers, seeds, and pesticides.
 His business grew from Rs.
 1 million in 1963 to Rs.
 110 million in 1978.

 Jain did a considerable amount of work particularly regarding water management systems.
 At JISL's modern 1000 acre research and development farm, work takes place to provide cost effective measures for wasteland development, soil and water conservation, greenhouse, fertilisation, adoption of bio-pesticides and bio-fertilisers, effective farm management and improving productivity for horticultural crops.
 'Grand Nain'- a tissue cultured banana variety introduced by him has emerged as the leading variety with banana farmers in Maharashtra.

-He strove hard to earn a place of pride for Indian agriculture by augmenting yields and adding value using technology.

 In July 2007, he founded the Anubhuti School, a strictly vegetarian, residential school with a difference which judiciously blends classroom learning with experiential project work.
 This school recently achieved the Green School Award.

 Jain was the managing trustee of Jain Charities, an organisation dedicated to social causes like education and rural development.
 The organisation is now known as 'Bhavarlal and Kantabai Jain Multipurpose Foundation'.